Online Piano lessons for beginners

 Show more

-Japs taught over 56 years ago
+Japs taught about 2 months ago

 The tutor and student worked on piano practice, covering exercises like "Spring," scales, and chords.
 They then progressed to learning and refining the song "Lovely" by Billie Eilish, focusing on hand technique and fingering.
 The session concluded with an introduction to "Rondo alla Turca" and specific hand positioning exercises.